 Existing law governs the hiring of real property based on the terms of the agreement or on the behavior of the parties.
 Existing law requires a landlord to change the locks of a tenant's dwelling if that tenant is a victim of abuse or violence or has an immediate family member or household member who is a victim of abuse or violence, including alleged abuse or violence, as long as the tenant is not alleged to have committed the abuse or violence.
 Existing law requires a tenant requesting a lock change to provide the landlord with specified documentation.

-This bill would require a landlord to provide reasonable accommodations, as defined, at the request of a tenant who is a victim or whose family member is a victim of abuse or violence, as specified.
-The bill would require a landlord, upon receiving a request for a reasonable accommodation, to engage in a timely, good faith, and interactive process with the tenant to determine an effective accommodation, taking into account any exigent circumstances or danger facing the tenant or their family member.
-The bill would authorize a landlord to request certification from a tenant requesting a reasonable accommodation, as specified, and impose confidentiality requirements upon any certification or other documentation provided to the landlord, except as provided.
-The bill would require the landlord to provide written notice whether a request has been approved or denied, and, if denied, require the notice to detail the reasons for denial.
+This bill would require a landlord or a landlord's agent, upon request, to provide reasonable accommodations, as defined, to a tenant who is a victim, or whose family or household member is a victim, of specified acts, including domestic violence or sexual assault.
+The bill would require the landlord or landlord's agent to respond to a request within 5 calendar days, except as specified.
+The bill would require a landlord or a landlord's agent, if they receive a request for a reasonable accommodation that they cannot grant, to engage in a timely, good faith, and interactive process with the tenant to identify, evaluate, and implement a reasonable accommodation.
+The bill would authorize a landlord or a landlord's agent to request certification from a tenant requesting a reasonable accommodation demonstrating the tenant's or family or household member's status as a victim, as specified, and would impose confidentiality requirements upon any certification or other documentation provided to a landlord or their agent, except as provided.
+The bill would require a landlord or a landlord's agent to provide written notice whether a request has been approved.

-This bill would prohibit a landlord from retaliating or otherwise discriminating against a tenant for requesting a reasonable accommodation, as specified, and would provide that a landlord is liable to the tenant in a civil action for the same above-described damages, as provided.
+This bill would prohibit a landlord or a landlord's agent from retaliating against a tenant for requesting a reasonable accommodation, as specified, and would provide that a landlord or a landlord's agent is liable to the tenant in a civil action for the same above-described damages, as provided, for a violation of any of the provisions described above relating to a tenant's request for reasonable accommodations.

-The bill would also specify that it does not require a landlord to undertake an action that constitutes an undue hardship on the landlord, as defined.
+The bill would also specify that it does not require a landlord or landlord's agent to undertake an action that constitutes an undue hardship, as defined, on the landlord or landlord's agent.